Resiliency & Mental Health Resources

 - Help Me Grow Florida (HMG) is located in 37 counties throughout Florida and serves all children birth to age eight (regardless of income).
 HMG ensures that children have the best possible start in life by providing free developmental and behavioral screenings, care coordination and connection to resources and services.

 - Inclusion Warm Line services are provided by local ELCs to assist parents and providers with information and referrals for child evaluations and inclusive services.
 The Inclusion Specialists supports childcare providers and parents with technical assistance, planning focused interventions for individual children who require additional supports and linking children to early interventions services prior to kindergarten entry.
+You may find your local Inclusion Warm Line for your area via the ELC Directory.

 - Florida Early Steps provides statewide information and resources parents or caregivers of children with diagnosed or suspected developmental delays or disabilities from birth to 3.
 Contact the Florida Early Steps Directory at 1-800-218-0001.